kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <li class="post__list-item">
 <h2>React is the most in-demand library/framework...and will stay that way for awhile</h2>
-<p>React and its ecosystem of tools (Redux and React Router in particular) solved a lot of problem in the web dev world.
-Its component model and approach managing an app's state.</p>
+<p>React and its ecosystem of tools (Redux and React Router in particular) solved a lot of problems in the web dev world.</p>
 <p></p>

 <p></p>